"Where Frenchies Are Family"

 After they were brought back to America, they continued to be known as the French Bulldog, even though the original breed was developed in England and much of the selective breeding was done in America.

-Adult French bulldogs average 12 to 14 inches in height and weighs 19 to 28 pounds.
+Adult French bulldogs average 12 to 14 inches in height and weighs between 19 to 30 pounds.

 Average life span of the French bulldog is approximately 9 to 14 years of age.

 The French bulldog is a very loving dog, he is playful, affectionate and likes attention from all those he comes in contact with.
 A frenchie needs constant companionship from his family, so he would not do well left alone in a back yard.
 He makes an excellent companion for children, although very small children may not tolerate his over enthusiastic nature.
 He generally gets along well with other animals as long as they are as playful as he is.
 They generally are not excessive barkers, They will protect their home and alert owners to intruders as well as when people are at the door.
 They do not sound vicious, but do have a deep bark.
 They are often referred to as "little clowns" and this description could not be true!
 The frenchie is at his utmost content when he is showered with affection and will return the favor to his utmost capabilities.
 He is a true lapdog, an extreme lover, bodyguard, a playful companion, and is a true "best friend".
 Just as with people, dogs do differ and while the above is relatively a true picture of the average breed of the French bulldog the frenchie can vary.
 Some are more boisterous than others, but almost all French bulldogs have the loyalty and love for their owners which make them an excellent companion.